+Training:

-- Training: Priority level High.
-Provide continuing education for all firefighters including: o Continue to require NWCG S-130/190 for all department members.
-It is - recommended that this requirement be extended to include all auto-aid agencies. o Continue to require annual wildland fire refresher and "pack testing" (physical - standards test) for all department members.
-It is recommended this requirement be extended to include all auto-aid agencies. - o S-215 Fire Operations in the Urban Interface for all firefighters. - o S-290 Intermediate Fire Behavior for all officers - o I-200 and I-300 Basic and Intermediate ICS for all officers.
+Pro vide continuing education for firefighters including: Continue to require NWCG S-130/190 for all department members.
+It is recommended this requirement be extended to include all auto-aid agencies.
+Continue to require annual wildland fire refresher and "pack testing" (physical standards test) for all department members.
+It is recommended this requirement be extended to include all auto-aid agencies.
+S-215 Fire Operations in the Urban Interface for all firefighters.
+S-290 Intermediate Fire Behavior for all officers.
+I-200 and I-300 - Basic and Intermediate ICS for all officers. ,